roc-ket-cod-er/CustomDevBoard/journal.md

 I'm also now working on wiring the ESP32 power and USB, and am wondering if I should add the capacitive touch sensors.

-After burning more time, and I finished the INA226 circuitry!!
+After burning more time, and I finished the main part of the INA226 circuitry!!

 ![image](https://github.com/user-attachments/assets/3eaccae8-665b-4411-988c-bca5d2d2eae7)